 Those not eligible to apply for an Australia e visa, as well as those wishing to stay for more than 3 months, will require one of the additional Australian visa types.
 This could be an Australia visitor visa for tourism or business, a study visa, or a work visa, depending on the purpose of their stay.

-The ETA (subclass 601) is the type of Australian visa valid for passport holders from Brunei, Canada, Hong Kong, Japan, Malaysia, Singapore, South Korea, and the United States.
+The ETA Australia (subclass 601) is the type of Australian visa valid for passport holders from Brunei, Canada, Hong Kong, Japan, Malaysia, Singapore, South Korea, and the United States.
 It is valid for a 90-day consecutive stay in Australia within a 12-month period, for tourism, transit or business purposes.
 Citizens from European countries or Taiwan are not eligible to apply for this visa, and instead, the eVisitor for Australia will be required.

 The eVisitor (subclass 651), like ETA, is valid for a 90-day consecutive stay in Australia within a 12-month period, for tourism, transit or business purposes.
 The eVisitor is only valid for passport holders of all European Union member states, as well as citizens of Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, and Vatican City.